Clicky

 When would the first babies be born?
 This year, the first pups emerged on August 22.
 According to the Project RattleCam FAQ page, western and prairie rattlesnakes typically give birth to about eight babies.

 August 29: I took this screenshot of pups cuddled up with an adult at the Colorado cam site.
-What a lot of beautiful babies!
+Look at those beautiful babies!

 Project RattleCam screenshot of pups